Shaabanm2018/Elasticsearch-Network-Management-System-/README.md

 4. Resource utilization

 ### Deployments Dashboard
-Provides a comprehensive view of all Kubernetes deployments within the network management system.
-Monitor the health, status, and performance metrics of deployed applications and services in real-time.
-Track deployment rollouts, updates, and resource utilization across your cluster.
+It provides a comprehensive view of all Kubernetes deployments within the system.
+Monitor the health, status, and performance metrics of Ingress and Kibana services in real-time.
+It also tracks deployment rollouts, updates, and resource utilization in the cluster.

 ![deployements](https://github.com/user-attachments/assets/c880c676-45ee-4bfc-ad4b-6fb2bea68a69)

 ### Stateful Dashboard
-Visualizes the status and metrics of StatefulSet workloads in your Kubernetes cluster.
+This dashboard visualizes the status and metrics of elastic search and logstash statefulSet within the Kubernetes cluster.
 Monitor persistent volumes, replica status, and state management for applications requiring stable, unique network identifiers and persistent storage.

 ![stateful](https://github.com/user-attachments/assets/d996efe0-eaa6-47a3-abc1-5d0532d8ba5d)

 ### Network Data Preview
-Offers a detailed overview of network telemetry data collected from various sources.
+The Kibana discover panel offers a detailed overview of network telemetry data collected from various sources.
 View aggregated network statistics, trends, and real-time data streams from multiple network devices and endpoints in a unified interface.

 ![Screenshot 2024-10-30 160108](https://github.com/user-attachments/assets/ea14156e-0cef-4c37-888d-cb8c880d17f3)

 ### Network Device Monitoring
-Provides real-time monitoring and diagnostics for network infrastructure devices.
-Track essential metrics and performance indicators for optimal network operation.
+Provides real-time monitoring and diagnostics for network infrastructure devices (Switches, Routeres and Firewalls).
+Track the Up-Down status the network devices.

 ![Screenshot 2024-10-30 160251](https://github.com/user-attachments/assets/d17e5077-d87d-4d9a-81c3-ee0426a814c0)
 *Real-time device monitoring interface*
-- Device Status
-- Memory usage
-- Interface statistics
-- Error rates

 ### Network Traffic Analysis
 Advanced traffic analysis dashboard for deep insights into network behavior and performance patterns.
 Identify trends, anomalies, and potential bottlenecks in network traffic.